 - Nip/Tuck: There was a recurring character who blackmailed one of the main cast into giving her more treatments, beyond the point of reason.
 Eventually, he was asked to give a eulogy at her funeral and was the only one there: she had alienated her whole family.

 - This is also true of the fake funeral of Locke's father in a season 2 Flash Back.

-- On That '70s Show, Red has a near death experience and has a dream of nobody attending his funeral, a side effect (according to Kitty) of "calling everyone a dumbass."
+- On That '70s Show, Red has a near-death experience and has a dream of nobody attending his funeral, a side effect (according to Kitty) of "calling everyone a dumbass."
 Subverted when, in a later dream, Red realizes everyone really is a dumbass, and he'd rather not have a bunch of dumbasses at his funeral.

 - On ER, when Dr. Romano dies, the only person who attends his memorial service was Dr. Corday.

 - Sanctuary: When Ashley died, only the core cast attended her funeral.
-The nature of work at the Sanctuary lends itself to people without many attachments, so this makes sense.
+The nature of work at the Sanctuary lends itself to people who don't have many attachments, so this makes sense.